marksgraham/OCT-Converter/README.md

 31 January 2023
 - Greatly extended support for extracting metadata from .fda files.

-18 November 2022
-- Initial support for reading the Zeiss Dicom format.

 7 August 2022
 - Contours (layer segmentations) are now extracted from .e2e files.